SMTG-Bham/doped/docs/Future_ToDo.md

   - Should have functions to plot the Fermi-level-dependent association degrees, as in Fig 3 Krasikov JMCA 2017
   - Questions some of our typical expectations of defect behaviour!
 Actually defect complexes are a bit more common than thought.
-  - Kumagai's atom-pairing defect analysis code for identifying 'non-trivial' defects is essentially this, could be used here?
-  - Could do by using the site displacements, with atoms moving outside their vdW radius being flagged as (possibly) defective?
+  - Could do by using the site displacements, with atoms moving outside their vdW radius being flagged as (possibly) defective (this is essentially the approach implemented in ``split_vacancies`` PR)?
 And see if their stoichiometric sum matches the expected point defect stoichiometry.
-Expected to match one of these transformation motifs:
+Expected to match one of these transformation
+    motifs:
     - Substitutions:
       - `A_B` -> `A_C` + `C_B`
       - `A_B` -> `A_i` + `V_B`